Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Results

 \subsection{Not Adopting Measures}

-At the end of each scenario matrix question (scenario category), we asked participants who reported they did not take any measures to prevent the presented scenarios from happening (if they never experienced any) or happening again (if they experienced any) about the reasons for not taking any measures.
+At the end of each scenario matrix question (scenario category), we asked participants who reported that they did not take any measures to prevent the presented scenarios from happening (if they never experienced any) or happening again (if they experienced any) about the reasons for not taking any measures.

 As shown earlier in~\autoref{tab:measures_by_exp}, our results show that many participants, whether they experienced any of the scenarios in a particular category or never did, said they did not take any measures to prevent the scenarios from happening (or happening again): audio (43.0\%), video (51.4\%), data (55.6\%), and autonomy (77.6\%) scenarios.

-Participants who said that they did not take any protective measures provided a variety of reasons for not doing so.
+Participants who said they did not take any protective measures provided a variety of reasons for not doing so.
 We identified six prominent themes that encompass most of these reasons: never experienced, oblivious to measures, understanding work environment, nothing can be done, unbothered, and have nothing to hide.
 In what follows, we elaborate on each theme.

 Since these themes are universal across all scenario categories, for readability, we refer the reader to~\autoref{tab:reasons_no_measures} for themes' frequencies.
 Note that the reasons for not taking measures are non-exclusive.

-\paragraph{Never Experienced} One intuitive reason for not taking any measure for some or all scenario categories is that the participant never experienced the scenarios.
+\paragraph{\textbf{Never experienced.}} One intuitive reason for not taking any measure for some or all scenario categories is that the participant never experienced the scenarios.
 This was mostly mentioned in relation to autonomy scenarios, which are the least experienced scenarios as P\_103 explained: \quotes{I have not had this occur so it is not a concern for me,} and to a lesser extent in other scenarios: data, video, and audio, respectively.